 Online Security vs. Online Privacy

-On-line security and privacy are intimately related, but in fact, they are rather different.
+Online security and privacy are intimately related, but in fact, they are somewhat different.
 One service can be quite secure, but it may not be private at all.

 Privacy on the internet relates to a scenario where you, or your data, are free from observation or interference by other people.